karthikrao-23/AgentScheduler/README.md

 ## Features

 -   **Multi-Timezone Support**: Handles input times in various timezones (e.g., "America/New_York", "Asia/Tokyo") and normalizes them for scheduling.
+If timezone parsing fails, it falls back to Pacific Time.
 -   **Precise Scheduling Logic**:
     -   **Hourly Boundaries**: Schedules agents at clean hourly boundaries (e.g., 9:00, 10:00) regardless of exact start/end times.
     -   **Proportional Allocation**: Correctly handles partial hours (e.g., a shift starting at 9:30 AM) by allocating agents proportional to the time worked in that hour.